Arseniy Yatsenyuk: Political positions

 In 2009 Yatsenyuk made clear that he does not want Russian to become the second state language in Ukraine.

 As early as 2012 Yatsenyuk wanted European Union membership for Ukraine. and he sees this "because this means standards and values – a [high] level of education, medical treatment, pensions, employment, freedoms, new technologies, and progress".
 Yatsenyuk stated late 2009 that in its relations with the European Union, Ukraine should have a visa-free regime with EU countries.
 Yatsenyuk stated on 20 April 2012 that it was clear to him that the European Union will not sign the association agreement "until fully fledged democracy is resumed in Ukraine, free and fair elections are held, and the political persecution of opponents is stopped in Ukraine".

 In 2012 Yatsenyuk registered that he disfavoured Ukraine joining the Eurasian Customs Union; according to him "Ukraine's joining the Customs Union means the restoration of the Soviet Union in a slightly different form and with a different name.
 But this means that the country will become a part of the Russian empire.
 We know history.
 We have been there and we don't want to return there".

-On 21 August 2013, Yatsenyuk stated "Russia has decided for some reason that it can be the architect of a new Berlin wall.
-And, according to Russia’s design, this wall should appear at the border between Ukraine and the European Union".
+On 21 August 2013, Yatsenyuk stated "Russia has decided for some reason that it can be the architect of a new Berlin Wall.
+And, according to Russia's design, this wall should appear at the border between Ukraine and the European Union".

 In November 2009 Yatsenyuk favoured the creation of a special "vice prime minister for Crimean issues".

 In April 2010 Yatsenyuk called for the Kharkiv Pact for the lease of the naval base in Sebastopol not to be endorsed by parliament.
-It was signed in April 2010 by then-president Viktor Yanukovich.
+It was signed in April 2010 by then-president Viktor Yanukovych.
 The Russian lease on naval facilities in Crimea would be extended beyond 2017 by 25 years with an additional five-year renewal option (to 2042–47) in exchange for a multiyear discounted contract to provide Ukraine with Russian natural gas.

 In November 2009, Yatsenyuk stated that Ukraine's shadow economy "is a part of the current political system in Ukraine and that's why taking business out of the shadows will only be possible via a change in this system".
 In November 2009 he said that his most difficult task if elected President would be "to break the political clan system that has been built up over the last 18 years".
 Yatsenyuk wants to create a common energy company with European Union countries and Russia.

 According to Yatsenyuk in 2010, it would be impossible to fight corruption without changing the country's system of government, "The system of government in Ukraine has in fact remained the same as it was under the Soviet Union".

 In late July 2010, Yatsenyuk wrote a draft law which proposed to fine officials for violating the law "On Appeals by Citizens", thus holding officials personally accountable for ignoring the complaints of citizens.